International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 3.3 DataService

-A DataService may specify an IDS service endpoint such as a `Connector`.
+A DataService may specify an IDS service endpoint such as a [Connector](../model/terminology.md#connector--data-service-).

 #### 3.3.1 dspace:dataServiceType